 Don't use wifi unless it has a password to avoid having someone access your information through it.

 Lock your computer when not in use.
 Unless you have sensitive corporate/government information, this is probably sufficient to prevent run-of-the-mill criminals from stealing what's on your hard drive.

 Consider a laptop lock.
 I use Dell Premium Laptop Keyed Computer Lock XHC2X.

 Consider using a password manager like LastPass, especially with two-factor authentication.
-LastPass Premium + Yubikey is a convenient way to do two-factor authentication, since you don't need to type in anything.
-You can also use Yubikey for two-factor authentication with Gmail.
-You might not want to store crucial passwords (e.g., Google, Facebook, financial institutions) on LastPass, since LastPass (though quite secure) is a single point of failure.
+LastPass Premium + Yubikey is a convenient way to do two-factor authentication, since you don't need to type in anything for your second factor.
+You can also use Yubikey for two-factor authentication with Gmail, Facebook, etc. You might not want to store crucial passwords (e.g., Google, Facebook, financial institutions) on LastPass, since LastPass (though quite secure) is a single point of failure.

 If you lose a laptop/phone, change important passwords immediately to prevent the thief from using accounts where you're signed in (especially if your computer was unlocked).